cloudfoundry/diego-notes/proposals/placement_pools.md

 - `cflinxfs2` - a preloaded tarball based on `trusty`
 - `docker` - a dynamically download RootFS.

-I propose making this clearer in the Diego API by dropping `Stack` from the `DesiredLRP/Task` and, instead, beefing up the existing `RootFS` field.
-Here are two potential options:
+I propose making this clearer in the Diego API by dropping `Stack` from the `DesiredLRP/Task` and, instead, beefing up the existing `RootFS` field:

-#### Option A

-Something unstructured like:

 ```
 type DesiredLRP struct {
+    ...
     RootFSProvider RootFSProvider,
     RootFSResource string,
+    ...
 }
 ```